 Man missing at sea after Christmas Day swim in Devon is named

+Family pay tribute to ‘deeply loved’ antiques dealer who went missing during Christmas Day swim in Devon

-Matthew Upham’s family say he was ‘deeply loved’ and will be ‘forever missed’
+Matthew Upham’s family say he is ‘deeply loved’ and will be ‘forever missed’

 One of the two men who were swept away at sea during a Christmas Day swim in Devon has been named by his family.

-Emergency services were called to the scene after several people were seen struggling among large waves at the beach.
-Several were escorted to safety, but two men in their forties and sixties remain missing and are feared dead.
+Emergency services were called to the scene after several people were reported struggling among large waves at the beach.
+Several were escorted to safety, but a man in his forties and a man in his sixties remain missing as of Boxing Day and have not been located.

-After an extensive search, the operation was concluded on Thursday afternoon and the families of those missing were contacted.
+After an extensive search, the operation was concluded on Thursday afternoon and the families of those missing were informed.

 Mr Upham’s family wrote in a statement on his company’s Instagram page on Friday: “Our family is heartbroken by the loss of our beloved family member, Matthew Upham, who was reported missing on Christmas morning.